-Although this is the first time Crow Wing County is hosting a Starry Trek event, hundreds of volunteers will gather at local training sites statewide to learn how to identify starry stonewort and other aquatic invasive species and search for them in area lakes.
+This is the second year Crow Wing County is hosting a Starry Trek event.
+Hundreds of volunteers will gather at local training sites statewide to learn how to identify starry stonewort and other aquatic invasive species and search for them in area lakes.
+There is a cap on all local training sites this year of 25 registered participants due to COVID-19 pandemic.
 Starry stonewort is an invasive algae that was first found in Minnesota at Lake Koronis in 2015 and has since spread to fourteen Minnesota lakes.
 At this time, there are no water bodies in Crow Wing County infested with starry stonewort.
 Early detection of this species is critical for control.
 Starry Trek volunteers have found starry stonewort in two lakes - Grand Lake in Stearns County and Wolf Lake at the Hubbard/Beltrami County border - as well as other aquatic invasive species like Eurasian watermilfoil and zebra mussels during this event.